5jt/dyalog-cookbook/manuscript/08-Testing.md

 Whenever the test cases were executed `Tester` notifies the time on a global variable `TestCasesExecutedAt` in the hosting namespace.
 This can be used in order to find out whether part of the code has been changed since the last time the cases were executed.

-However, in order to do this you have to make sure that the variable is either saved somewhere or added to the script `Tests`.
+However, in order to do this, you have to make sure that the variable is either saved somewhere or added to the script `Tests`.
 For example, it could be handled by a cover function that calls any of `Tester`s `Run*` functions and then handled that variable.

 ## Conclusion